 COVID-19 vaccination is available to members of the campus community through many medical providers and pharmacies, including UC Health, HealthSource and Hamilton County Health Collaborative.
 If you have any questions, you can contact the COVID Check Hotline at 513-558-1773 or 513-558-1772.

-In implementing our Return to Campus plan, these safety protocols will remain in effect until further notice.
+In implementing our campus safety plan, these safety protocols will remain in effect until further notice.

 1. Before returning to campus for the first time, all employees must successfully complete a brief online information session administered by University Health Services to ensure awareness of the CDC and ODH guidelines.
 The tutorial can be found on the Success Factors website.